Logiqx/gps-wizard/docs/formats/gpx.md

 GPS / GNSS chips typically output the equivalent of 7 decimal places, at most.
 For example, SiRF and ublox binary formats both provide latitude and longitude with exactly 7 decimal places.

 7 decimal places provides a resolution equivalent to 1.11 cm at the equator so it should be easy to see that providing more than this level of precision is highly misleading, given the accuracy of GPS technology.

+### Course and Speed

+GPX 1.0 supports "course" and "speed" but these elements were dropped in GPX 1.1.

+They are very useful and unfortunately they cannot be re-constructed from longitude and latitude.

+It would seem that the removal of "course" and "speed" in GPX 1.1 was an oversight by Garmin.